Biden castigates Trump over recent cyberattack on U.S. government

 Biden said planning for the attacks began as early as last year.
 Several federal agencies, including the Treasury, Commerce, Energy, State and Homeland Security departments and the National Nuclear Security Administration, have said they were targets.

 Adding that the cyberattack was “carefully planned and carefully orchestrated,” Biden said that when the culprit is clearly identified, “they can be assured that we will respond, and probably respond in kind.
-There’s many options which I will not discuss now.”
+There’s many options, which I will not discuss now.”

 Some members of Congress have described Russia’s actions as an “act of war.”
 But Biden declined to go that far Tuesday, describing the hacking only as “a grave risk.”